Student Medical Insurance Information

 - ER Visits – In Network $250 Co-payment (waived if admitted) then 70% after Deductible is met

 - Dental covered in the event of an injury at 70% after Deductible.
-Dental & Vision preventative coverage is available for students under the age of 19.
+(In Network)

 |Consolidated Health Plans, Inc.